Website Hosting: Are you giving your site a good Home Sweet Home?

 Sharing is a good option when you’re just starting out and need to keep your costs down, but eventually you’ll want probably want to “move up.”
 This will happen earlier if your family is growing or, in the case of your website, if you’re adding an online store, course, or membership site.

-When your shared hosting no longer meets your needs, it’s time to consider Managed WordPress Hosting.
+When your shared hosting no longer meets your needs, it’s time to consider Managed Hosting.

 While shopping for a new home sweet home for your website, look for the following:

-If you’re interested in Managed WordPress hosting, but don’t need a Website Care Plan, WPEngine is definitely one of the best.
+If you’re interested in Managed hosting, but don’t need a Website Care Plan, I’m sure you’ll be happy with WPMU DEV.

-Looking for a Canadian Managed WordPress Hosting provider?
+Looking for a Canadian Managed Hosting provider?
 Check out WPCloud.

 Featured photo by oneinchpunch / Depositphotos